gbirke/traefik-sessionauth/README.md

     php -r 'echo password_hash("your_password_here", PASSWORD_DEFAULT);'

+With the setting `SESSION_LIFETIME` you can change how long the session persists between page interactions.
+Whenever Traefik queries the authentication of the logged in user, the application sets the session expiry to the current time plus lifetime.
+The default lifetime is 30 minutes (1800 seconds).

 ### Overriding templates

 If you want to show some branding on your page, use different styling or